mahnunchik/metalsmith-debug/README.md

 # metalsmith-debug

 A Metalsmith plugin to debug Metalsmith and plugins.
+It is a thin wrapper around [debug](https://github.com/visionmedia/debug) making use of its namespaces and logging functionality.

 ## Installation